lt20kmph/pmail/README.md

 ## Limitations and TODO

-- The algorithm to detect attachments is unreliable.
+- [ ] There are some strange bugs which need to be investigated.
-- Handle searches with large number of results differently.
+- [ ] The algorithm to detect attachments is unreliable.
-- Improve error handling and logging.
+- [ ] Handle searches with large number of results differently.
-- Clean up and simplify code (It is quite muddled at the moment.)
+- [ ] Improve error handling and logging.

 [1]: https://developers.google.com/gmail/api/quickstart/python
 [2]: http://w3m.sourceforge.net/